Lawn & Garden Care

 The Impact

-What do lawn and garden care have to do with storm water?
+What do lawn and garden care have to do with stormwater?
 A lot!
-Lawn care, landscaping and pest control practices are significant contributors to storm water pollution.
-Rain and irrigation pick up dirt, litter, grass clippings, garden chemicals and anything else in its path.
+Lawn care, landscaping, and pest control practices are significant contributors to stormwater pollution.
+Rain and irrigation pick up dirt, litter, grass clippings, garden chemicals, and anything else in their path.
 This polluted water circulates in our storm drain system, which then flows directly into our local waterways without any treatment.

 The excess nutrients and chemicals from yard waste can harm aquatic life and habitat, cause algae blooms, and affect human health.
-Chemical use such as pesticides, herbicides, insecticides, and fertilizers have the highest potential to cause adverse impacts on human health and the environment.
+Chemical use, such as pesticides, herbicides, insecticides, and fertilizers, has the highest potential to cause adverse impacts on human health and the environment.
 Certain chemicals found in water at high enough concentrations are not only toxic to aquatic life, but can irritate human tissue, damage systems of the human body, and increase the risk of illness.

 You Can Make a Difference